 On July 31, 1755, Lawrence ordered Colonel Monckton, who lay with his troops at the newly captured Fort Cumberland, to gather in the inhabitants of the isthmus of Chignecto, and of Chepody, on the north shore of the Bay.
 The district of Minas was committed to the care of Colonel Winslow.
 Captain Murray, in command at Fort Edward, was to secure the inhabitants of Pisiquid, and Major Handfield, at Annapolis Royal, the people in his district.

-It is regrettable that we do not find in the instructions to these officers any discrimina- 1 At the meeting of the Halifax Council which decreed the removal of the Acadians the following members were present: the lieutenant-governor, Benjamin Green, John Collier, William Cotterell, John Rous, and Jonathan Belcher.
-Vice-Admiral Boscawen and Rear-Admiral Mostyn were also present at the 'earnest request' of the Council.-Minutes of Council, July 28, 1755. tion made between the Acadians who had persistently refused to take the oath and those who had been recognized by the governor and Council as British subjects.
+It is regrettable that we do not find in the instructions to these officers any discrimination made between the Acadians who had persistently refused to take the oath and those who had been recognized by the governor and pa Council as British subjects.
 Monckton was advised to observe secrecy, and to 'endeavour to fall upon some stratagem to get the men, both young and old (especially the heads of families) ' into his power, and to detain them until the transports should arrive.
-He was also to inform the inhabitants that all their cattle and corn were now the property of the crown, and no person should be allowed to carry off 'the least thing but their ready money and household-furniture.'
-On August 8 Monckton was advised that the transports would be available soon, and that in the interval he would do well to destroy all the villages in the vicinity of Beauséjour or Cumberland, and to use 'every other method to distress as much as can be, those who may attempt to conceal themselves in the woods.'
-Monckton promptly conceived a plan to entrap the people.
-He issued a summons, calling upon the adult males to appear at Fort Cumberland on the 11th.
-About four hundred responded to the call.
-The proceedings were summary. / Monckton merely 1 Nova Scotia Documents, p.
-267.
+He was in also to inform the inhabitants that all their to cattle and corn were now the property of the crown, and no person should be allowed to carry off 'the least thing but their ready money and household furniture.'
+1 On August 8 Monckton was advised that the transports in would be available soon, and that in the interval he would do well to destroy all the w villages in the vicinity of Beausejour or Cumberland, and to use 'every other method and to distress as much as can be, those who may attempt to conceal themselves in the woods.' at Monckton promptly conceived a plan to entrap the people.
+He issued a summons, the calling upon the adult males to appear at im Fort Cumberland on the 11th.
+About four pos hundred responded to the call.
+The proceedings were summary.
+Monckton merely icold them that by the decision of the Council hey were declared rebels on account of their past misdeeds; that their lands and chattels were forfeited to the crown, and that in the neantime they would be treated as prisoners.
+The gates of the fort were then closed.